One of my favorite authors, Gustave Flaubert was born on this day, December 12th in 1821. In his masterwork, Madame Bovary he wrote

-Our understanding of liberal arts goes all the way back to the first century BC, when Marcus Terrentius Varro wrote an encyclopedia, Disciplinarum libri IX (Nine Books of Disciplines); seven of the disciplines he discussed in it became our liberal arts: grammar, dialectic (or logic), rhetoric, geometry, arithmetic, astronomy, music, medicine and architecture.
-Of these, the so-called hard sciences are certainly in the forefront with literature and art lost in the dust of the stampeding herd.
+Our understanding of liberal arts goes all the way back to the first century BC when Marcus Terrentius Varro wrote an encyclopedia, Disciplinarum Libri IX (Nine Books of Disciplines.)
+Seven of the disciplines he discussed in it became our liberal arts: grammar, dialectic (or logic), rhetoric, geometry, arithmetic, astronomy, music, medicine, and architecture.
+Of these, the so-called hard sciences are certainly at the forefront today with literature and art lost in the dust of the stampeding herd.

 In his speech The American Scholar, Ralph Waldo Emerson said this

 “Of course, there is a portion of reading quite indispensable to a wise man.
 History and exact science he must learn by laborious reading.
 Colleges, in like manner, have their indispensable office, – to teach elements.
 But they can only highly serve us, when they aim not to drill, but to create; when they gather from far every ray of various genius to their hospitable halls, and, by the concentrated fires, set the hearts of their youth on flame.
 Thought and knowledge are natures in which apparatus and pretension avail nothing.
 Gowns, and pecuniary foundations, though of towns of gold, can never countervail the least sentence or syllable of wit.
 Forget this, and our American colleges will recede in their public importance, whilst they grow richer every year.”